This is a selection of people in history, who have played an important role in the creation and growth of democracy.

 Baron de Montesquieu (1689 – 1755) Montesquieu was a key figure in the Enlightenment.
 Montesquieu wrote on political theory, advocating a ‘separation of powers’ and other democratic principles.
 In his The Spirit of the Laws (1748), he distinguished democracy from other types of government.

 Thomas Jefferson (1743-1826) Thomas Jefferson was considered to be one of most ‘democratic’ founding fathers.
 He believed in the principle of republicanism.
 The idea that all citizens should partake in democratic activity and help prevent abuses of power.
-Jefferson drafted the US constitution which stated equality before the law and the right for all citizens to vote. (though women and slaves excluded in 1787)
+Jefferson drafted the US Declaration of Independence, which stated: “All men are created equal”

 Giuseppe Mazzini (1805-1872) – Italian political activist who campaigned for a united republic of Italy.
 Mazzini wished to see the end of the Monarchy, foreign rule and the end of Papal power.
 He also envisaged a united states of Europe.